-Financial management often plays an outsized role in business success.
-How you manage your company’s finances has a direct impact on the bottom line, determines how you build business value, and defines your image in the eyes of investors, partners, lenders, appraisers, and purchasers.
+How you approach financial management has a direct impact on your company’s bottom line.
+It determines how you’ll build value and defines your image in the eyes of investors, partners, lenders, appraisers, and purchasers.

-Five important sets of tools will help you strengthen your financial position.
+Here are five important sets of tools that will help you strengthen your financial position.

 Toolset #1: Reporting and analytics